pilotgary/SV08-PZ-Probe/README.md

 The prototype was printed in PETG on a Bambu Labs A1 mini, 0.16mm layer height, 3 wall loops, 100% infill.
 If your Sovol SV08 has an enclosure or you plan on printing high temperature filamanets, ASA or ABS would be preferred.

-Bambu Slicer project files (.3mf) for the parts are available in the 3mf folder.

 ## Printed Part Preparation

 ### Heat set inserts